 The tech world moves fast.
 New technology.
 New consumer markets.
 New coding languages.
 New delivery methodologies.

 And for some companies, new ways of hiring and on boarding technology professionals.
 Sadly though, there are still many companies struggling to find, attract, hire and onboard new hires with grace, dignity and efficiency.
+So I wrote a book about how to hire and onboard technologists.

 A friend of mine recently joined a new company and knew he shouldn’t have.
 The hiring process was awful, the contract was wrong, the first day was a disaster.
 He said to me “WTF have I done?”.